 I dreamed I was a "Roman" conquering "Gaul," although the conquering seemed to consist of pleading with individual French people who mostly ignored me, and we all appeared to be in 1950's Paris or a good imitation thereof.
 A large group of beautiful female medical students in long 1950's style skirts came walking toward and past me out of a medical school in the Sorbonne, all carrying books under their arms.
 The entrance to the medical school had a 1950's, Frank-Lloyd-Wright, spacious and glassy look.
 I and several other people rode in an enormous Citroën around the edges of Paris rooftops.

 I dreamed I was caught in the midst of a cultural conflict of some sort which sprawled over several boroughs of New York City.
 It was not clear what people were fighting about.
 It may have had to do with ethnic resentments, or women's rights, or sexual orientation, or all of those things and more.
 The threat of physical violence seemed to be constantly "in the air," as they say, but luckily, at least where I was, the conflict was waged mostly in the form of a game which resembled basketball in that a ball was thrown at a painted totem roughly the size of a basketball backboard.
 And in some cases the totem seemed to be mounted on a pole or over a garage door at about the height of a basketball backboard.
 But sometimes, as on a totem pole, the totems were stacked from the ground up.
-There was one miniature version of such a totem pole, about a foot high altogether, inside a casing a bar, and one had to throw the ball -- more marble-sized in this case.
+There was one miniature version of such a totem pole, about a foot high altogether, inside a casing of bars, and one had to throw the ball -- more marble-sized in this case.
 Usually they were similar to basketballs -- at the totems through the bars of the casing.